Inflectra/spira-documentation/docs/TaraVault-User-Manual/Using-Subversion.md

 Before we get started with using Subversion, we need to discuss the standard folder layout.
-For TaraVault to display its branches, folders, files and revisions correctly in Spira you need to follow this layout for all your Subversion projects:
+For TaraVault to display its branches, folders, files and commits correctly in Spira you need to follow this layout for all your Subversion projects:

  ![](img/Using_Subversion_19.png)